Definitely-not-AWS-Workshops/workshop-2-blog/content/4-Preparation/2-Create-Slack-Channels/_index.md

 The Slack setup in the workshop does not fully align with Slack's best practices.
 For more details, please refer to the [Slack Docs](https://slack.com/help).
 {{% /notice %}}

-Let’s start by creating a Slack workspace that represents your company or team.
+Let’s start by creating a Slack Workspace that represents your company or team.

 **1.** Go to Slack [get started](https://slack.com/get-started#/createnew) page.
 Sign in with Google or another method of your choice.